OrangeWulf/Rust-Docs/Plugins Info/_Terms of Use.md

 ### 2. Plugins
 **2.1.** All plugins that were bought from me will be updated and fixed as soon as it's possible.
+**2.2.** On order process you must provide all information about plugin.
+Information that

 ### 3. Payout
 **3.1.** Buyer must pay all fees and taxes related to payment.